Codecademy Logo

 Node.js process.argv

-process.argv is a property that holds an array of command-line values provided when the current process was initiated.
-The first element in the array is the absolute path to the Node, followed by the path to the file that’s running and finally any command-line arguments provided when the process was initiated.
+process.argv is a property that holds an array of the command-line values that were provided when the current process was initiated.
+The first element in the array is the absolute path to the Node installation, followed by the path to the file that was executed, and then any additional command-line arguments provided.

 // Command line values: node web.js testing several features